CC41: Second World War

 By 1941, with the need to produce clothing and other war essentials for the expanding armed services during the Second World War, many items were rationed.
 Certain raw materials could no longer be imported, and those that could were directed towards the war effort.
 Food rationing had already been reintroduced in January 1940.
 Non-rationed items saw their price surge, and clothing saw large mark-ups in price, well above the cost of living.

 The government introduced Limitation of Supply Orders that forced manufacturers to produce only a fraction of their pre-war amounts.
 By April 1940, the limits on cloth were having a major impact with a 25% cut in wool and rayon, and a 75% cut in linen.
 As a consequence, manufacturers ended the production of any loss-making lines which led to calls for clothing rationing to be introduced.
 The prime minister, Winston Churchill, believed that the general public would not accept this change.

-In 1941 Oliver Lyttleton, the President of the Board of Trade, managed to introduce clothes rationing.
+In June 1941 Oliver Lyttleton, the President of the Board of Trade, managed to introduce clothes rationing.
 Churchill, although thankful the public accepted the move, replaced Lyttleton with Hugh Dalton (a Labour member of the coalition government since 1940) a month later.
 Churchill was fully aware that rationing and conscription were now necessary as Britain became involved in a 'total war' spanning the globe.

 Shortly after Dalton took office he appointed Metford Watkins as Director of Civilian Clothing at the Board of Trade.
 Watkins, aware of the high price of clothes at the time, promised to introduce cheaper clothes via 'austerity' provisions but not using standardisation.
 Shortly afterwards, the government announced the production of 'national footwear'.
 The austerity provisions governed exactly what could or could not be used in the manufacture of clothes and shoes (for example, number of buttons, pleats or pockets, height of heels, amount of lace or embroidery, no turn-ups on trousers and no double-breasted suits).

 With the introduction of purchase tax in October 1941 items were taxed at different rates and necessities were designated as tax-free.
 This stimulated production, reduced waste and through higher taxation curtailed the production of expensive clothing.